This is hands down CHOCOLATE HEAVEN!

 6. Add the paste from the food processor, and combine well.
 Use hands if need be (beware it is deliciously sticky!).

 7. Empty mixture into a square baking tin, and flatten before making 9 tiny holes in the middle of each brownie (imagine splitting the mixture into 9), and placing a peanut butter cup in each.

 8. Make sure the peanut butter cups are pushed down, and the top of the brownies are flat.

-9. Smother on the chocolate ganache, and place in freezer to set for 30 minutes, before taking out, cutting in 9 squares and enjoying!
+9. Smother on the chocolate ganache, scatter the remaining 6 mini peanut butter cups on top, and place in freezer to set for 30 minutes.
+Take out of the freezer, and cut into 9 squares.